8 tasks performed when you pay for a tune-up

 courtesy of Bob, The Auto Answer Man

-My car is six year old and has been done a tune up for several years now, except I changed the spark plugs and air filter regularly.
+My car is six years old and hasn't gotten a tune up for several years now, except I change the spark plugs and air filter regularly.
 Is this good enough?
-Thanks for an excellent e-magazine and please keep up the good work.

 $50.00 for a tune up done at a repair facility seems cheap!
 Even though you are right, there is not much that needs to be done, some of the spark plugs are a bear to get to.
 You need to be a contortionist to get to some of the ones in the back on transverse v-6 engines!
 Typically this is what you would want to do during a tune up